The Strength In VulnerabilityMay 03, 2022

 When I initially signed up for physician coaching, I was struggling at work.
 I was experiencing conflicts that led me to show up in ways I didn’t like.
 I was searching for a solution, a change, or something new.
 During a group coaching call, I raised my hand and laid bare the issues I was experiencing.
 I received excellent coaching on the topic and completed the call with a plan for moving forward at work.
 As I left the meeting, however, I didn’t feel better.
 I felt worse.
 Much worse.
 And it had nothing to do with my work situation.

-I didn’t have a word for it at the time, but I was experiencing what Brené Brown refers to as a vulnerability hangover.
+I didn’t have a word for it at the time, but I was experiencing what Brené Brown calls a vulnerability hangover.
 I had just revealed more about my inner thoughts to a group of relative strangers than I had to some of my closest friends.
 What made it harder was that I couldn’t see them, ask them their opinions, or study their faces for signs of judgment.
 It felt horrible, and I couldn’t sleep that night.
 I awoke to words of encouragement from my coach the following morning and immediately felt a sense of relief.
-Maybe the call had gone better than I remembered?
-I should probably still watch the replay to be sure, though, right?
+Maybe the call had gone better than I remembered.
+I should probably still watch the replay to be sure, right?

 Vulnerability is hard.
 That was (and sometimes still is) my thought.
 But why?
 Why do we struggle with vulnerability?